samas69420/basedNN/README.md

 # basedNN

-### Yet another fully-connected feedforward neural network implementation from scratch
+### Yet another collection of neural networks implementations from scratch

 built with nothing but grit, tears, and raw Python \
 (using python lists as tensors 💀)